sourcegraph/about/handbook/engineering/distribution/use_metrics_dump.md

 ## Flag `--storage.tsdb.path` pointing at the snapshot

-Two ways to achieve this:
+There are two ways to achieve this:

 * set the flag value
 * move the snapshot to where the flag currently points